An Elementary Proof That Symplectic Matrices Have Determinant One: Introduction

 It is straightforward to show that such a matrix $A$ has $\det(A) = \pm 1$.
 However, there is an apparent lack of an entirely elementary proof verifying that $\det(A)$ is indeed equal to $+1$ \cite{froilan, mackey1}, although various proofs have appeared in the past.
 Existing proofs require polar decomposition \cite{meyer} or structured polar decomposition \cite{mackey2} in the least.
 Symplectic $\mathbb{G}$-reflectors developed in \cite{mackey3} can be exploited \cite{mackey1} to provide a proof.
 A proof utilizing the relationships of linearly independent rows and columns in the block structure of symplectic matrices, called \emph{the complementary bases theorem}, appears in \cite{froilan}.
 It is also widely known that a proof results from a study of Pfaffians \cite{artin}.
 We emphasize that some of these previous proofs, including the proof using the complementary bases theorem and that using Pfaffians, yield the result over arbitrary fields and are therefore more general.

 The main contribution of this paper is to show that, when restricted to real matrices, there is a direct proof that requires only elementary linear algebra.
-With more work, this proof extends to complex matrices and this requires only basic topology of general linear groups.
+With more work, this proof extends to complex matrices, and the extension only requires basic knowledge of the topology of general linear groups.
 Moreover, for the conjugate symplectic matrices defined to satisfy $A^*JA = J$ rather than \eqref{eq:def}, the same approach yields an explicit formula \eqref{eq:conjformula} for the determinant in terms of its four square subblocks.

-Although this is an independent result by the author, this precise approach for the real case has appeared previously in a reference written in Chinese by Xu \cite{xu}, to our surprise.
+Although this is an independent result by the author, this precise approach for the real case had appeared previously in a reference written in Chinese by Xu \cite{xu}, to our surprise.
 Perhaps not very widely known, this is the first appearance of the proof to the best of our knowledge.